 Justification of Red List Category

-Despite a lack of direct estimates of the population size or trend, moderately rapid declines are suspected to be continuing, owing to habitat degradation and reduced reproductive success through nest-parasitism by M. bonariensis.
+The population is suspected to be in decline owing to ongoing habitat destruction and reduced reproductive success through nest-parasitism by M. bonariensis.

 It inhabits forest edge, adjacent marshy areas and sugarcane plantations.
 The diet includes fruit, insects and possibly nectar taken from the flowers of sugar cane (S. Aline Roda in litt.
 2007).
 Breeding takes place in the rainy season, usually March-June.
 Nests are mainly situated in cultivated mango Mangifera indica trees.
 Mean clutch-size is 2.84 (1-4) and two clutches are laid per season.
 A 4-10 day delay between finishing nest construction and laying makes the species highly susceptible to brood-parasitism by the Shiny Cowbird Molothrus bonariensis.

 Widespread habitat destruction, particularly in north-east Brazil, has even reduced forest-edge areas.
+It was estimated that the proportion of forest lost from within this species's range from 2000-2012 was equivalent to 10% over three generation lengths (Tracewski et al. 2016).
 However, the species might be able to withstand the conversion of forests to sugarcane plantations to some degree.
 At Pedra Talhada, the recent decline is also attributed to brood-parasitism by M. bonariensis.
 In 1981-1986, 64% of studied nests were parasitised and, in 1987, this was 100%.
 It has been observed in trade and there is potential confusion with the valued G. chopi.

 Conservation Actions Underway